Drob99/devnotes/major-uni-courses/swe316-software-design-and-construction/Lecture Notes/lecture-03.md

 - Instead of rewriting a new class from scratch, we base it on another existing class.
 - For example, a customer is also a person.
 A Customer class could inherit the Person instead of rewriting the common logic.
 - Inheritance takes all public and protected attributes and methods but NOT private.
 - The depth of inheritance refers to the number of parents a child has, or basically the number of arrows to the highest parent class in a class diagram.
-As an example, given the following inheritance sequence: Object <- Object <- Component <- Container <- Window <- Dialog <- FileDialog, the depth is 5.
+As an example, given the following inheritance sequence: Object <- Component <- Container <- Window <- Dialog <- FileDialog, the depth is 5.
 - To override properly, we must use same signature from parent and declare additional properties in child constructor.

 ### Polymorphism